xclayl/ExternalSort/readme.md

             .OptimiseFor(calculateBytesInRam: u => u.CalculateBytesInRam(), mbLimit: 1_000, openFilesLimit: 10);
 ```

-* *calculateBytesInRam* - Calculates how much ram the row occupies in RAM.
+* *calculateBytesInRam* - You can provide a function to calculate how much ram the row occupies in RAM.
 Not calculated for every row, but enough to get an average.
 Default = 300 bytes
 * *mbLimit* - The rough limit how much RAM to use to sort the data.
 In practice this is not exact, but it will never be unlimited.
 Default = 200 MB
 * *openFilesLimit* - The number of files open at one time.
-A larger number can reduce the number of files needed to sort, but then each file has a smaller buffer and can become too "chatty" with the disk.
+A larger number can reduce the disk activity needed to sort, but then each file has a smaller buffer and can become too "chatty" with the disk.
 Buffer size for one temp file = mbLimit / openFileLimit.
 Default = 10

 Internally, ExternalSort uses Parquet temp files.
 See https://github.com/aloneguid/parquet-dotnet for class serialisation options.